-A 2015 study found that athletes who adequately replaced sodium lost through sweat completed a middle-distance triathlon an average of 26 minutes faster than those who didn't.
+A study from the year 2015 found that athletes who adequately replaced sodium lost through sweat completed a middle-distance triathlon an average of 26 minutes faster than those who did not.

 While this type of performance boost isn't possible for everyone, it shows the impact proper hydration can have.

 Your body contains a lot of water - depending on the muscle and fat percentage, it consists of 50 to 70% of this substance.
 About a third of this water is outside of your cells, in extracellular fluids like your blood.